turanszkij/WickedEngine/README.md

 ### Overview:

-Wicked Engine is an open-source game engine written in C++ for Windows PC.
+Wicked Engine is an open-source game engine written in C++.
 For list of features, see features.txt.
 Demos are available at: https://github.com/turanszkij/WickedEngineDemos From now on you can easily set up a game project by using the component templates. (see the demos for examples)

+### Platforms:
+- Windows PC Desktop (tested for version 0.7.6)
+- Universal Windows (tested for version 0.7.6)

 ### Requirements: